Things I Miss Entertaining For A Live Audience

 These things seem so inconsequential in the whole scope of a show, but these are the little things that I look forward to when entertaining at an in-person presentation.

-Human interaction, for me, is a critical element when entertaining that, at present, is difficult to reproduce.
+For me, human interaction is a critical element when entertaining that, at present, is difficult to reproduce.
 These are the things I miss the most.
 Leave me a comment on what you miss not doing an in-person show?